Loyal Dog Refuses to Leave Injured Pup on Busy Highway — Then Rescuers Learn Their True Bond

 Last year, Zorro and Grover were found on the side of a highway in Florida.
 Zorro had been hit by a car, leaving three of his four legs broken.
-Grover stood protectively over his injured brother, and that’s how rescuers found them.
-The pair were brought to the Miami Dade shelter where Zorro was slated for euthanasia.
+Grover stood protectively over his injured brother – or so they thought at the time – and that’s how rescuers found them.
+The two dogs’ journey from abandoned and facing death to a new home would be filled with many trials, setbacks, and surprises.

 Meanwhile, Grover had somehow gotten lost in the mix and was separated from his brother.
 Leslie managed to locate Grover and reunite him with Zorro five days later.
 Even though Zorro couldn’t walk, he was so excited to see his brother that he crawled over to greet him.